-- Avoid the sun during the middle of the day.
-For many people in North America, the sun's rays are strongest between about 10 a.m. and 4 p.m.
-Schedule outdoor activities for other times of the day, even during winter or when the sky is cloudy.
+- Stay out of the sun during the middle of the day.
+For much of North America, the sun's rays are strongest between about 10 a.m. and 3 p.m.
+Plan outdoor activities at other times of the day, even during winter or when the sky is cloudy.
 When outside, stay in shade as much as possible.

 - Wear sunscreen year-round.
-Use a broad-spectrum sunscreen with an SPF of at least 15.
-Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or perspiring.
-Use a generous amount of sunscreen on all exposed skin, including your lips, the tips of your ears, and the backs of your hands and neck.
+Use a broad-spectrum sunscreen with an SPF of at least 30, even on cloudy days.
+Apply sunscreen generously.
+Apply again every two hours, or more often if you're swimming or sweating.

-Check your skin regularly and report changes to your doctor.
-Examine your skin often for new skin growths or changes in existing moles, freckles, bumps and birthmarks.
-With the help of mirrors, check your face, neck, ears and scalp.
+Check your skin often and report changes to your health care team.
+Look at your skin often for new growths.
+Look for changes in moles, freckles, bumps and birthmarks.
+Use mirrors to check your face, neck, ears and scalp.